ska-sa/mkat-tango/README.rst

   to test a telescope control system in a simulated environment without having to use any "real" hardware.

-simlib
-  A generic library that aims to makes it easy to create simulators with TANGO interfaces.
-Simulators created with this library also have automatically generated "simulation control" interfaces that allows the behaviour of the simulator to be managed at runtime.

 translators
   Components that allow bidrectional communications between KATCP and TANGO based control systems.
 Also provides some helper utilities for integrating